 \section{Simple Cycles and Paths of a Fixed Length}

-Our approach for enumerating Hamiltonian paths/cycles can be further extended to enumerating \emph{simple} (i.e., visiting every node at most once) paths/cycles of a fixed length.
-We refer to simple paths and cycles of length $k$ as $k$-paths and $k$-cycles, respectively.
+Our approach for enumeration of Hamiltonian paths/cycles can be further extended to enumeration of \emph{simple} (i.e., visiting every node at most once) paths/cycles of a fixed length.
+We refer to simple paths and cycles of length $k$ as $k$-paths and $k$-cycles.
 We denote the number of (directed) $k$-cycles and $k$-paths in a graph $G$ by $\SC_k(G)$ and $\SP_k(G)$, respectively.